 Let’s now look at five ways that you can separate your work and home

 Get Dressed For Work

 An advantage of working at home seems to be that you do not need to be presentable to anyone, and that you can just work in your pajamas or sweat pants or even underwear if you want.

-But this can cause you to lose a grip on that separation between work and personal life.
+But this can cause you to lose a grip on separating work and personal life.